smiletrl/micro_ecommerce/README.md

 ### Background
 This repo shows a simple ecommerce app running based on micro service architecture.
 It could run in a local environment with miniKube for local development.
 The primary language is Golang for these micro services.
 Kubernetes & istio are used for service register & discovery.

+Ideally, each service would have its own database.
+In this project, one database, especially postgresSQL will be shared among a few services.
+But each service will only have access to its own tables.

-For people who are new but interested in micro service, this repo is supposed to provide basic usage for items:
+For people who are new, but interested in micro service, this repo is supposed to provide basic usage for items:

 - Kubernetes & Istio for service register, discovery and more micro service features.
 - gRPC for sync communication between micro services to provide low latency internal service response.